unitaryfund/qrack/README.md

 (acted on by a bitwise NOT or X on the right-hand 8 bit register becomes)
 |psi_1> = 1/sqrt(2) * |01010101 00000001> - 1/sqrt(2) |10101010 11111111>

 This is again "embarrassingly parallel."
 Some bits are completely uninvolved, (the left-hand 8 bits, in this case,) and these bits are passed unchanged in each state from input to output.
 Bits acted on by the register operation have a one-to-one mapping between input and states.
 This can all be handled via transformation via bit masks on the input state permutation index.
-And, in fact, bits are not rearranged in the state vector at all; it is the "x_n" complex number coefficients which are rearranged according to this bitmask transformation and mapping of the input state to the output state!
+And, in fact, bits are not rearranged in the state vector at all; it is the "x_n" complex number coefficients which are rearranged according to this bitmask transformation and mapping of the input state to the output state.
 (The coefficient "x_i" of state |01010101 11111110> is switched for the coefficient "x_j" of state |01010101 00000001>, and only the coefficients are rearranged, with a mapping that's determined via bitmask transformations.)
 This is almost the entire principle behind the algorithms for optimized register-like methods in Qrack.
+Also, as a point of algorithmic optimization, if N bits are known to have a fixed value like 0, we can often also completely skip permutations where their value would be 1, dividing the number of permutation states we need to iterate over in total by a factor of 2^N. This optimization is again handled in terms of bitmasks and bitshifts.
 See also the register-wise "CoherentUnit::X" gate implementation in "qregister.cpp" for inline documentation on this general algorithm by which basically all register-wise gates operate.

 Quantum gates are represented by "unitary" matrices.
 Unitary matrices preserve the norm (length) of state vectors.
 Quantum physically observable quantities are associated with "Hermitian" unitary matrices, which are equal to their own conjugate transpose.
 Not all gates are Hermitian or associated with quantum observables, like general rotation operators.
 (Three dimensions of spin can be physically measured; the act of rotating spin along these axes is not associated with independent measurable quantities.)
 The Qrack project is targeted to efficient and practical classical emulation of ideal, noiseless systems of qubits, and so does not concern itself with hardware noise, error correction, or restraining emulation to gates which have already been realized in physical hardware.
 If a hypothetical gate is at least unitary, and if it is logically expedient for quantum emulation, the design intent of Qrack permits it as a method in the API.